 Atop, Prague’s skyline of red roofs and spires is like bathing happily in sun rays.
 Up there looking down, one can see the historic Hunger wall, a medieval defense wall built sometime in 1360.
 Hladová means hunger because the wall was built to employ the poor and feed them…thus hladová zeď has become a Czech euphemism for useless public works.

-Hubby and I spent quite some time up there just enjoying the view, the spires, the Vltava River, bridges, the greenery…of course, it would have been better if it’s winter as the red roofs are partly covered with snow…it’s surely a picturesque view.
+Hubby and I spent quite some time up there just enjoying the view from the Petrin tower, the spires, the Vltava River, bridges, the greenery…of course, it would have been better if it’s winter as the red roofs are partly covered with snow…it’s surely a picturesque view.